We are currently seeking staff for the following summer 2018 positions.

 For all positions, we give preference to candidates who can work for at least 4 consecutive weeks.

-The Tween Camp Director leads our Tween Camp program for campers entering grades 6-8.
-The Tween Camp director oversees all tween programming, tween campers (approximately 20 boys and girls per week), tween counselors (4), tween transportation, weekly overnight field trips, emergency management, and tween parent communications.
-Tween Camp directors must be strong leaders who command respect from campers and staff while simultaneously maintaining positive relationships with both.
+The Tween Camp Rosh leads our Tween Camp program for campers entering grades 6-8.
+The Tween Camp Rosh oversees all tween programming, tween campers (approximately 20 boys and girls per week), tween counselors, tween transportation, weekly overnight field trips, emergency management, and tween parent communications.
+The Tween Camp Rosh must be a strong leader who commands respect from campers and staff while simultaneously maintaining positive relationships with both.
 The Tween Camp director must be responsible, able to take initiative, display excellent decision-making abilities, and serve as a positive Jewish role model.

-Tween Camp directors must be at camp from 8:30am-4:30pm Monday – Friday and attend Tween overnights each Wednesday.
+Tween Camp directors must be at camp from 8:15am-4:30pm Monday – Friday and attend Tween overnights each Wednesday.

-The Counselor-in-Training (CIT) director will oversee our leadership training program for rising 10th graders.
-The program will provide a preview of the hard work and big rewards that go along with being a counselor at In the City Camp.
+The Counselor-in-Training (CIT) Rosh oversees our leadership training program for rising 10th graders.
+The program provides a preview of the hard work and big rewards that go along with being a counselor at In the City Camp.

 Tween Camp counselors make sure our Tween campers (entering grades 6-8) have fun and stay safe each day.
 You’ll spend the summer playing sports, swimming, cooking, volunteering, traveling to weekly overnight field trips, and serving as a positive Jewish role model to approximately 20 preteen boys and girls each week.
-Tween counselors work as an intimate team of 4 counselors and a Tween Camp director.
+Tween counselors work as an intimate team of 2-3 counselors and a Tween Camp Rosh (leader).
 They form tight bonds with one another and with their Jewish preteen campers.

 Tween Camp counselors are rising seniors in high school or older and must be at camp from 8:30am-4:30pm Monday-Friday and travel to overnight trips each Wednesday.

 A senior counselor has all the duties of a regular counselor plus some additional ones.
-Senior counselors provide leadership among the counselors and assist the site director/Tween Camp director in a variety of ways.
+Senior counselors provide leadership among the counselors and assist the Kid or Tween Camp Rosh in a variety of ways.
 Senior counselors model good counselor behavior and address questions and concerns from counselors and junior counselors.
 Programmatically, senior counselors may plan Friday all-camp programs or color war.
 In general, senior counselors are reliable staff people we will lean on in a variety of ways.
 ITCC leadership will select senior counselors from counselor applicants.

 Junior Counselor - Kid Camp